hafizsyaqif/jackbdu.github.io/_posts/blog/2023-10-22-compilation-of-fabrication-experiments.md

 description:
 published: true
 ---

-A collection of fabrication experiments for [Introduction to Fabrication](/tag/introduction-to-fabrication) at [Interactive Telecommunications Program (ITP)](/tag/itp).
+For the graduate course, [Introduction to Fabrication](/tag/introduction-to-fabrication), that I took at [Interactive Telecommunications Program (ITP)](/tag/itp), I spent a few weeks learning and experimenting with various fabrication machines, tools, and materials.
+I took a very experimental approach by incorporating many computational techniques into my process.
+Here are all my experiments each linked to its respective post.

 ![](/media{{ page.url }}20230915-ZVE03331.jpg) |
 :---:|